HL7/US-Core/source/pages/all-meds.md

 The FHIR specification defines 5 FHIR pharmacy resources concerned with the ordering, dispensing, administration and recording of medications.
 This guide provides guidance for accessing a patient's medications using the following 2 resources:

   - [Medication]\:  Represents the medication itself
-  - [MedicationRequest]\: Represents an authorization to dispense and administer a medication a prescription, and an order to administer a medication.
+  - [MedicationRequest]\: An order or request for both supply of the medication and the instructions for administration of the medication to a patient, and patient reported medications.

 The following 3 resources are introduced here to provide background and  define the relationships between the pharmacy resources.
 This guide does *not* use them for accessing a patient's medications: